 "Yours to Enjoy.
 Yours to Protect" relates to the beauty of the watersheds, something that past awareness surveys have shown resonates with residents.
 The Program continued to use this creative as the overarching campaign.
-To round out the campaign for the 2018/19 program year, the Program developed new creative elements with behavior messages targeting three pollutants of concern: trash/litter, pet waste, and yard chemicals.
+To round out the campaign in 2018/19, Sagent provided recommendations for the development of new or adapted creative addressing the three top pollutants of concern: trash/litter, pest waste, and yard chemicals.
+For 2019/20 we expanded upon these creative assets to reach a wider target audience.
+The overall Communication and Outreach Plan for 2019/20 included paid media, outreach and partnerships (poster contest), school assemblies, Annual Coastal Cleanup Day sponsorship, website improvements, and social media.